Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 3. You Always Have Cash Available

 It is really nice to have cash around, and this is another benefit of using a money envelope.
-Previously, we used credit cards or our debit card for almost all of our purchases.
+Previously, we used credit cards or debit cards for almost all of our purchases.
 If cash was needed, we had to make a special trip to the bank or ATM.

 With a money envelope system, you will always have some cash on hand with no special effort.
 I like the reassurance of cash.
 Electronic banking and credit card systems could go down, and you would be left with no way to buy anything.
 Cash always works, even during a disaster!